darekwojciechowski/xtb-dividend-analysis/README.md

 #### Automated Export

 Use `GoogleSpreadsheetExporter` to export processed data to Google Sheets.
-Ensure all dependencies are installed and API credentials are configured for seamless integration.

 ### 4. 📈 Visualization (External Repository)